platformsh/platformsh-docs/src/configuration/app/timezone.md

 * PHP runtime - You can change the timezone by providing a [custom php.ini](https://docs.platform.sh/user_guide/reference/toolstacks/php/configure-php.html#custom-php-ini).
 * Node.js runtime - You can change the timezone by starting the server with `env TZ='<timezone>' node server.js`.
 * Python runtime - You can change the timezone by starting the server with `env TZ='<timezone>' python server.py`.
-* MySQL - You can change the per-connection timezone by running SQL `SET time_zone = <timezone>;`.
-* PostgreSQL - You can change the timezone of current session by running SQL `SET TIME ZONE <timezone>;`.

 Setting the application timezone will only affect the application itself, not system operations such as log files.

+> **note**
-In the vast majority of cases it's best to leave all timezones in UTC and store user data with an associated timezone instead.
+> In the vast majority of cases it's best to leave all timezones in UTC and store user data with an associated timezone instead.